nathanielgreen/bulletbuddy/README.md

-# Bullet Journal
+# Bullet Buddy

-This is a PWA based on the analog organization system [Bullet Journal](http://bulletjournal.com/).
+Bullet Buddy is a PWA (Progressive Web App) based on the analog organization system [Bullet Journal](http://bulletjournal.com/).
 The app aims to take the systems combination of calender, to-do list and notebook, and emulate it's ease of use and handy method of 'Rapid Logging' in to a digital format, that doesn't adversely affect the speed of using Bullet Journal, and preserves the framework and it's modular system while still being customisable.

-A live WIP version is available at: https://bulletjournal.ngreen.io
+A live WIP version is available at: https://bulletbuddy.app

 <div id="contents" />